jadry92/BlogNotes/docs/_posts/notes/2019-09-07-Regular-Expretions.md

 category: Notes
 ---

-REGEX or Regular Expressions are the key tool that all Developer shoul has
+"REGEX or Regular Expressions are the key tool that all Developer shoud have in theri pokect" .

 ```
 . -> whatever ca racter